BDChristman/bdchristman.github.io/running.md

 ---

 ## Overview
-I am currently in the process of training for the [2023 Fondren Urban Ultra](https://ultrasignup.com/register.aspx?did=96188), which is a 12 hour race that runs through the Fondren district of Jackson, MS. The race is held on a 3.1 mile loop and to have the miles count towards your total distance you have to complete the full loop.
+I am currently training for the [2023 Fondren Urban Ultra](https://ultrasignup.com/register.aspx?did=96188), which is a 12 hour race that runs through the Fondren district of Jackson, MS. The race is held on a 3.1 mile loop and to have the miles count towards your total distance you have to complete the full loop.
 My goal is to break 50 miles in this race, so I would have to complete 17 loops at a 13:39 pace/mile.
 Below, you will find writings on my progress as well as the things I learn while training.

 ## Training Plan